 For example, teams can create an SLO based on Datadog’s out-of-the-box alert for underprovisioned private locations to help ensure that they always have enough open slots to run tests.
 A triggered alert will cause a dip in SLO status.
 They can add these SLOs to custom dashboards in order to compare them to changes in private location performance and respond to an issue before it affects an SLO’s status.
 This allows SRE and platform teams to build reliable test infrastructure, which in turn enables you to deploy performant applications for your employees and customers.

 Private Location Monitoring gives your SRE and platform teams a better view of the health and performance of private locations, ensuring that they can scale and support your organization’s test goals.
-The Datadog Agent also provides deeper insights into container runtime performance when deployed alongside any private location.
+The Datadog Agent also provides deeper insights into host and container runtime performance when deployed alongside any private location.
 Check out our documentation to learn more about private locations and the Datadog Agent.
 If you don’t already have a Datadog account, you can sign up for a free 14-day trial.